Background pattern

 5. Storage of Suprane

-1. What is Suprane and how is it used
+1. What is Suprane and what is it used for

 Suprane is a medication that contains desflurane and belongs to the group of halogenated hydrocarbons.

 It is used as a general anesthetic and is administered in the form of vapor for inhalation.
-Breathing this vapor causes a deep and painless sleep (general anesthesia) during which you can undergo surgery.
+Breathing this vapor puts you into a deep, painless sleep (general anesthesia) during which you can undergo surgery.

-For adults, Suprane is used for the induction and maintenance of anesthesia.
-For infants and children, it is used only for the maintenance of anesthesia.
+In adults, Suprane is used for the induction and maintenance of anesthesia.
+In infants and children, it is used only for the maintenance of anesthesia.

 2. What you need to know before using Suprane

-Suprane should only be administered by healthcare professionals with adequate training in the application of general anesthesia under the supervision of an anesthesiologist or by the same.
+Suprane should only be administered by healthcare professionals with adequate training in the application of general anesthesia under the supervision of an anesthesiologist or by the anesthesiologist themselves.

 Your anesthesiologist (doctor) will not administer Suprane to you: